-(1) Point-to-point fixed service receivers operating in frequencies adjacent to the 3.4 GHz band are licensed in accordance with the frequency assignment criteria detailed in RALI FX 3.
+(1) Point-to-point fixed service receivers operating on frequencies in and adjacent to the 3.4 GHz band are licensed in accordance with the frequency assignment criteria detailed in RALI FX 3.
 RALI FX 3 provides details about channel plans for individual microwave bands and guidance on interference criteria and frequency coordination between microwave links to achieve certain performance objectives.
 It provides assignment criteria for each frequency band and specifies protection ratios.

 (2) RALI FX 3 is subject to continuing review in consultation with industry, to incorporate improved assignment techniques and changing technology requirements.
 Particular account is taken of changes in ITU-R Recommendations and standards made by other bodies.
 As revisions seek to improve spectrum access opportunities, without undue detriment to current licensees, users of RALI FX 3 are urged to consult the current version when planning systems, to increase spectrum productivity.